yohamta/donburi/README.md

 ## Features

-- It introduces the concept of archetype, which allows us to query entities very efficiently based on the components layout.
+- It introduces the concept of [Archetype](https://docs.unity3d.com/Packages/com.unity.entities@0.2/manual/ecs_core.html), which allows us to query entities very efficiently based on the components layout.
 - It is possible to combine And, Or, and Not conditions to perform complex queries for components.
 - It avoids reflection on every frame and uses unsafe.Pointer for performance.
 - Ability to dynamically add or remove components from an entity